 Kim Young, who had worked for Bikes Not Bombs in Nicaragua in the late 1980s, got involved in Bootstraps around August 1994 and remained involved until approximately June 2002.
 During this time she was the principal source of energy and leadership and was officially designated the Director (later co-director with Allen Reilley and Mark Gifford).

-As mentioned in an Arizona Daily Star article on 05Apr1996, the organization started using the name BICAS in early 1996, and Kim Young’s efforts (and later that of Allen Reilley and Mark Gifford) led to increased public participation (particularly youth participation) and thus visibility.
+As mentioned in an Arizona Daily Star article on April 5th, 1996, the organization started using the name BICAS in early 1996, and Kim Young’s efforts (and later that of Allen Reilley and Mark Gifford) led to increased public participation (particularly youth participation) and thus visibility.
 As a testament to her leadership, and for establishing the foundation for what BICAS has become today, we often credit Kim Young as the founder of BICAS; nonetheless, we should not forget that the parent organization Bootstraps came into existence many years prior, under the leadership of Kathe Padilla.

 Building history and “underground entrance”